jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-Can I create a Dictionary with a dictionary as a key?
+Can I make a Dictionary with a dictionary as a key?
 -------------------------------------------------------

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I add a new test
+I will add a new test

 .. code-block:: python